Wogrim/Cpp-Notes/README.md

   - you must declare variables with a type before you can use them
 - variables are statically typed
   - you can't change the type of a variable after you declare it
-- you can *initialize* a variable by assigning a value to it when it is declared
+- you can *initialize* a variable by ASSIGNing a value to it when it is declared
+  - `int health = 100;`
-- variables can be declared **const** which prevents them from being changed
+- variables can be declared **const** which prevents them from being changed (recommended)
   - specifically you'll get a compiler error if you try to change it
+- variable names ("identifiers") can contain letters, underscores, digits, can't start with a digit
+  - convention: don't start with uppercase letter
+- universal (more or less) operators, which result in a boolean
+- `x == y`
+  - EQUALS
+- `x != y`
+  - NOT EQUALS

 ## primitives

+- some different types can be implicitly cast to each other

 ### numbers